Discover our new leadership video series, "Leading People" | Episode #01 available now!

 As pay equity becomes increasingly important to organizations, HR leaders are beginning to recognize the need for a deeper approach that goes beyond traditional one-time pay equity audits.
 Because decisions about compensation are made continuously throughout the year, and those pay decisions can affect the company’s equal pay strategy and pay gaps, the concept of "always-on" pay equity is emerging as a strategic imperative.

-How can HR practitioners embed pay equity into their ongoing processes?
+How can HR practitioners embed pay equity software into their ongoing processes?
 Beyond the mere identification of pay gaps, how can companies foster a data-driven culture that informs decisions with pay equity strategy at every touchpoint of the employee journey?

 A continuous, intentional approach to pay equity is essential, and technology can play a pivotal role in this transformative journey.